 There was also the Lomas family, Claytons, Wadsworths, Jacksons and Simpsons.

 1861 and 1871 and onwards George Samuel Blease was working in the Smithy and living in an Orme’s Smithy cottage.
 He had four children born between 1851 and 1861 (they had 10 in total!)
 It is thought that Blaze Hill might even be named for him as Blease and Blaze are interchangeable on many documents.
-By 1881 George Blease had moved away from his cottage at Orme’s Smithy following the death of his wife Rachel (nee Ford) in 1885.
-He moved in with his daughter Rachel and son in law Henry Hough at 46 Church Street and died in 1899.
+By 1881 George Blease had moved away from his cottage at Orme’s Smithy following the illness and later the death of his wife Rachel (nee Ford) in 1885.
+He had moved in with his daughter also Rachel and son in law Henry Hough at 46 Church Street and died in 1899.
 His son had remained though, see 1891 below.

 Also living at one of the cottages were the Clowes family.
-Head of the house was sixty three year old David a general labourer from Spalding in Lincolnshire.
+Head of the house was sixty three year old David, a general labourer from Spalding in Lincolnshire.
 His very much younger wife Mary Jane was only twenty seven years old and was born in Bollington.
-There was a step son of David’s named William K B College aged seven years and born in Bollington.
-Also living there was David’s mother in law Sarah College from Rainow aged sixty two years.
+There was a step son of David’s named William K B College, aged seven years and born in Bollington.
+Also living there was David’s mother in law Sarah College from Rainow, aged sixty two years.
 Perhaps they got muddled up and Sarah was the wife!

 1897: William Lomas resided at Orme’s Smithy at this time.

 1899: John Swift lived at Orme’s Smithy and also Alfred Simpson.

-1911: Jonathon Jackson born 1845 in Pott Shrigley is living at Orme’s Smithy with his wife Sarah Ann from Lyme and aged sixty three.
+1911: Jonathon Jackson born 1845 in Pott Shrigley was living at Orme’s Smithy with his sixty three year old wife Sarah Ann from Lyme.
 Ten years previously Jonathan had been a licence Victualler at The Masonic Arms (now the Poacher’s Inn) just down the lane called Smithy Brow, Rainow as it becomes Ingersley Road.
 Jonathan was now a general labourer in a fire bricks works [Hammonds at Pott Shrigley?].
 They had six children but only two survived.
-They are still at Orme’s Smithy in 1920, but gone by 1925.
+They were still at Orme’s Smithy in 1920, but were gone by 1925.

-1914: John Goodwin is registered as living at Orme’s Smithy, and also Fred Green is listed further down the page of Kelly’s Directory.
+1914: John Goodwin was registered as living at Orme’s Smithy, and also Fred Green was listed further down the page of Kelly’s Directory.